 - Scrub that particular area with water and soap.

-- Air-dry the wet area, or you can place paper towels or newspaper for quick drying.
+- Air-dry the wet area, or place paper towels or newspaper for quick drying.

 Recommendations for Safe Disposal of RV Antifreeze

-To de-winterize or remove the tainted antifreeze, use two, twenty gallons of storage tubs underneath the exhaust to collect the used trailer’s antifreeze solution.
+To de-winterize or remove the tainted antifreeze, use two to twenty gallons of storage tubs underneath the exhaust to collect the used trailer’s antifreeze solution.

 Once you spot a service shop or the dumping location, follow these recommendations for safe disposal.